 A Peek Intro Our Online Class:

 To engage students in the virtual Zoom session, I use Pear Deck.

 What is Pear Deck: Pear Deck is an interactive presentation tool used to actively engage students in individual and social learning.

-What we use Pear Deck for: In the weekly full class Google Hangout, we start with a Pear Deck warm-up.
+What we use Pear Deck for: In the weekly full class Zoom session, we start with a Pear Deck warm-up.
 This is an interactive presentation where students can watch me present and then participate in questions, as prompted.
 Students plug their Wacom tablets (a pad students can write on with a digital pen) and then are free to write out their responses to questions as they would on a piece of paper.
 And what’s amazing is that I see them writing in real-time, through the teacher dashboard.

 I love seeing the students resolve questions via chat and hearing how they’re approaching problems.
 I definitely enjoy ‘seeing’ my students a couple of times a week and imagine that my students probably appreciate ‘seeing’ me in the same way.
 Opportunities for students to verbally ‘chat things out’ and process information orally are critically important.
 Discussion boards and instant messaging are awesome, but there is something about hearing students talk that helps me feel more connected to them.
 It also helps with differentiation, as some students are stronger verbally than in writing.

 “You may think since it’s an online class class that you’re not going to be connected as much with other people in the class or with the teacher.
 But you actually are always connected through things like Slack.
 And each week we have a Google Hangout where we interact with the other students.” ~Ben W ’18